vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 ### Starting repository
 To follow this tutorial, you can use any Spring/Spring Boot application with REST controllers.
 You can either use your own or build on top of a sample [starter repository](https://github.com/vojtechruz/rest-docs-starter) I prepared for this purpose.

+The final source code for this tutorial is available in [this repository](https://github.com/vojtechruz/spring-rest-docs-example).

 ### Creating Spring MVC Tests
 First, before diving deep into Spring Rest Docs specifics, you'll need some regular tests of your controllers.
 Let's create a simple one, which calls a controller's method and checks whether HTTP response code is 200 OK and the content type of the response is JSON.
 Of course, you can test much more, such as the response data, HTTP headers, cookies and so on.